 The Detector Monitoring System is organized such that each condition to monitor is represented as a colored flag.
 The main flags are grouped according to seven divisions, one of which is the Environment.
 Each main flag can have groupings of subflags within it.
 When a flag's condition is not met, the flag turns from green to red.
 Each main flag is only green if all of its subflags are green.
+It is possible to set additional conditions to define a yellow-flag state, or to impose a persistancy requirement such that the main flag does not switch from green to red unless the condition has remained for a certain amount of time.

 This paper discusses the design and implementation of a new Dead Channel Monitor in the Detector Monitoring System.
 The Dead Channel Monitor has flags to raise alerts if an environmental sensor has stopped functioning, for reasons such as being powered off or disconnected.
 Among other reasons, this monitor is necessary because many of the environmental sensors have delicate power supplies, which can easily be accidentally shut off when work is done near them.
-The Dead Channel Monitor monitors 48 fast environmental channels, using each sensor's rms signal to determine whether the sensor is working or not.
+In its present configuration, the Dead Channel Monitor monitors 48 fast environmental channels, using each sensor's rms signal to determine whether the sensor is working or not.
+The Dead Channel Monitor can be expanded to include more channels as the need arises.